 The conversation focused on the status of carbon capture policy and technology in Texas, including how carbon removal technology fits into strategies to address climate change and bring global greenhouse gas emission to the equivalent of zero.
-The conversation also explored how this technology can contribute to a more just energy transition and how to assure safe and effective deployment of the technology.
-A panel of exceptional leaders also discussed a recent analysis by Susan Hovorka at the Bureau of Economic Geology and recent announcements by Occidental Petroleum on carbon storage resources, state and federal regulations, technological advances, and commercial opportunities in carbon dioxide use and removal, and efforts to reduce carbon dioxide emissions in the industrial sector.
+We also explored how it can contribute to a more just energy transition and how to assure safe and effective deployment of the technology.
+A panel of exceptional leaders then discussed a recent analysis by Susan Hovorka at the Bureau of Economic Geology and recent announcements by Occidental Petroleum on carbon storage resources, state and federal regulations, technological advances, and commercial opportunities in carbon dioxide use and removal, and efforts to reduce carbon dioxide emissions in the industrial sector.

 - Ellen S. Friedman, Partner, Co-Head Energy & Infrastructure Projects Team, Nixon Peabody LLP

-- Dr. Susan Hovorka, Bureau of Economic Geology, University of Texas at Austin
+- Susan Hovorka, Bureau of Economic Geology, University of Texas at Austin

 - Deepika Nagabhushan, Program Director, Carbon Capture and Storage, Clean Air Task Force (CATF)